rniggebrugge/Getting-and-Cleaning-Data-Course-Project/README.md

 #### Files to be evaluated

 * run_analysis.R : script processing raw data into a tidy dataset
-* CodeBook.????  : description of the variables in the tidy dataset
+* CodeBook.md    : description of the variables in the tidy dataset
 * README.md      : this file, explaining the run_analysis.R script

 #### Prerequisites